pixincreate/PixeneOS/README.md

 ### Note

 1. This project is in no way affiliated with GrapheneOS or any of the projects mentioned above.
 This is a personal project for personal use
-2. The project is still in its early stages.
-Use at your own risk
-3. At the moment, the project only supports Linux given compatibility issues with other operating systems (`libsepol` is highly Linux specific)
+2. At the moment, the project only supports Linux given compatibility issues with other operating systems (`libsepol` is highly Linux specific)

 ## Requirements